 Polyvagal Theory allows for what Dr. Bessel Van Der Kolk (author of the outstanding book, The Body Keeps the Score) calls “a more sophisticated understanding of the biology of safety and danger, one based on the subtle interplay between the visceral experiences of our own bodies and the voices and faces of people around us…”

 For the last few years, Warwick Schiller has been focusing on relationship-building with his horses.
 As he likes to say: relationship first, then training.
 Discovering Polyvagal Theory has provided the science behind what his work.

 Schiller now works first and foremost on fostering a safe environment.
 That comes from acknowledging the tiniest changes in their behavior as they interact.

-Added Dr. Steve Peters, who helped with my book, Horse Head: Brain Science & Other Insights:
+Added Dr. Steve Peters, who helped with the neuroscience in my book, Horse Head: Brain Science & Other Insights: